chappers/chappers.github.io/_posts/2014-08-06-using-gtfs-sydney-buses-data-with-dplyr.md

 ---
 layout: post
-category : web micro log
+category: web micro log
-tags : [r]
+tags: [r]
 tagline:
 ---

 [General Transit Feed Specification (GTFS)](http://www.transportnsw.info/en/about/transport-data-program.page#gtfs) data is freely available for Sydney Buses.
 I thought I would go through and see how easy it is to query and create something meaningful.

 Reading the files in was rather trivial and required the work of the very common `eval(parse())` combination: